The Hope Sentamu Learning Trust is a company limited by guarantee and a charitable trust.

 Barlby High School

-Chair of Governors: Alan Richards
+Chair of Governors: Jen Mayne

 Click here for a link to the Barlby High School Local Governing Committee